YaoYinYing/PPRCODE_Guideline/README.md

-# PPRCODE prediction server - Guideline
 A userguide to the PPRCODE server website.

 Project site: [PPR Code Prediction Server - From PPR to RNA](http://yinlab.hzau.edu.cn/pprcode/)

-**NOTE: This page is under contruction**
+**NOTE: This page is still under contruction**

 ## FAQs

 ### _Q_: What is PPR and PPR code?
 Pentatricopeptide repeat (PPR) proteins constitute a large family whose members serve as single-stranded RNA (ssRNA)-binding proteins; these proteins are particularly abundant in terrestrial plants, as more than 400 members have been identified in Arabidopsis and rice.

 PPR proteins are typically characterized by tandem degenerate repeats of a 35-amino acid motif.
-Within a given repeat, the combinatorial di-residues at the 5th and 35th positions are responsible for specific RNA base recognition, which is consistent with bioinformatics studies.
+Within a given repeat, the combinatorial di-residues at the 5th and 35th positions are responsible for specific RNA base recognition.
 These di-residues are referred to as the **PPR code**.

 ### _Q_:What is PPRCODE prediction server?
-**PPRCODE** prediction server is an approach to PPR code and target RNA sequence predition.
-It first identifies the PPR motifs in an submitted sequence by PScan algorithm provided by [ProSite](https://prosite.expasy.org/).
-By the discrepancies between traditional and structural definitions of **PPR motif** and **PPR CODE**, the analysis result is refined to improve the quality of motif detection.
-After the determination of PPR motif and PPR code, the RNA sequence targeted by the protein is then generated, providing a sequence reference to any researcher interested in the PPR proteins with unknown function.
+**PPRCODE** prediction server is aimed to provide services to the PPR community to facilitate PPR code and target RNA prediction.
+Once a PPR protein sequence is submitted, the server firstly identifies the PPR motifs using the PScan algorithm provided by Prosite, and then outputs the individual PPR motifs that is demarcated based on the PPR structure.
+PPR code is generally extracted from the 5th and 35th amino acids of each PPR motif, and the best matched RNA base for the PPR code is provided.
+As a result, the potential RNA target for the PPR sequence is available.

 ### _Q_: How do I submit a sequence to the PPRCODE prediction server?

-The registration of user is not required to the server.
-To submit your sequence, go to the [PPRCODE prediction server](http://yinlab.hzau.edu.cn/pprcode/) submission form and do the following:
+Go to the [PPRCODE prediction server](http://yinlab.hzau.edu.cn/pprcode/) submission form directly and do the following:
   1. Paste your FASTA sequence in the upper text area.
   2. Enter your email address.
   3. Click the Submit button.